 SAP S/4HANA changes all that.

 What it loses in modularity, it gains in being a streamlined, out-the-box package that really delivers on the promise of a digital future.

-We all know AI, IoT and blockchain are key transformative technologies.
+We all know AI, IoT, and blockchain are key transformative technologies.
 But to really get the most out of them, you need a powerful backend system.
-A system with the muscle to crunch huge amount of information and really make sense of the data you’ll be processing.
+A system with the muscle to crunch a huge amount of information and really make sense of the data you’ll be processing.

 We will also be deep diving on a sector-by-sector basis, exploring how S/4HANA can help individual markets on their digital transformation journeys.